wmo-raf/meteodesk/README.md

 MeteoDesk is a Web-Based System for production of weather bulletins and forecasts.

-`NOTE:` The purpose of this repo is to provide a guide on how to develop Django/Wagtail applications that can be run as standalone or integrated into larger projets, like https://github.com/wmo-raf/climweb
+`NOTE:` The purpose of this repo is to provide a guide on how to develop Django/Wagtail applications that can be run as standalone or integrated into larger projects, like https://github.com/wmo-raf/climweb

 ## Installation as Standalone System